 Malone Scholars Program (Grades 7-10)

 Norfolk Academy identifies up to two additional Malone Scholars each year using income from the grant, in accordance with the Malone Family Foundation’s endowment spending policy.
 Financial support for each Malone Scholar, in keeping with the Foundation’s guidelines, may range from 30% of tuition to full coverage.
 These scholarships are renewable until graduation.
-Since 2012, seventeen new students have been named Malone Scholars in grades seven through ten, and Norfolk Academy has awarded nearly $1 million to Malone Scholars.
-Former Malone Scholars currently attend Auburn University, Duke University, High Point University, James Madison University, New York University, Princeton University, and The College of William and Mary.
+Since 2012, nineteen new students have been named Malone Scholars in grades seven through ten, and Norfolk Academy has awarded over $1.2 million to Malone Scholars.
+Former Malone Scholars have attended Auburn University, Colby College, Duke University, High Point University, James Madison University, New York University, Princeton University, The College of William and Mary, and Virginia Tech.

 Covered School Expenses